GeorgeHahn/Sandra.Snow.SnowTemplate/Snow/_posts/2012-12-29-in-support-of-net-on-embedded-systems.md

 ---
 layout: post
 title: In Support of .Net on Embedded Systems
+category: words, comparison
 ---
 I am going to address some of the hostility towards .Net on embedded systems - known as the .Net Micro framework, or NetMF.